Skip to content Skip to footer

 Initially, only a small NWMP contingent was stationed in the area, but reinforcements quickly arrived.
 By 1898, over 250 officers were managing the chaos of the gold rush, providing essential government authority and personal security.

-Superintendent Samuel B. Steele, who oversaw the region, described the NWMP’s transformative effect: “The whole demeanour of the people changed the moment [the NWMP] crossed the summit.
+Superintendent Samuel B. Steele, who oversaw the region, described the NWMP’s effect: “The whole demeanour of the people changed the moment [the NWMP] crossed the summit.
 The pistol was packed in the valise and not used.”

 How Did the NWMP Evolve into the Modern RCMP?